syncfusion-content/angular-docs/angular/CircularGauge/Legend.md

 ### Legend Item Size and Border

-You can change the size of the legend items by using the `width` and `height` properties in the `itemstyle`.
+You can change the size of the legend items by using the `width` and `height` properties in the `itemStyle`.
 To change the legend item border, use `border` property of the legend itemStyle.

 {% highlight html %}